 With a higher beam angle, the bulb may not appear as bright as a narrow beam bulb because the light spreads over a much larger area – the circle of light may not be visible, or have very hazy edges.
 The wide beam light is suitable for more general illumination such as areas in a kitchen.

-The long life of LED bulbs is one reason they save you so much money (the other is the small amount of electricity they use).
+The long life of LED light bulbs is one reason they save you so much money (the other is the small amount of electricity they use).
 Most manufacturers say you can expect about 50,000 hours’ life from an LED.

 Other manufacturers are more conservative quoting 30,000 hours, while some recent claims of 100,000 hours are difficult to verify.
-Compared to the typical 2,000 hour life of a halogen bulb, your LED bulbs should last 25 times as long – that’s over 17 years at 8 hours a day!
-In case you were wondering, LED bulbs usually come with a 1 year warranty.
+Compared to the typical 2,000 hour life of a halogen bulb, your LED light bulbs should last 25 times as long – that’s over 17 years at 8 hours a day!
+In case you were wondering, LED light bulbs usually come with a 1 year warranty.

 Have you got dimmer switches?
 The lack of dimmable bulbs is often quoted as a problem with CFLs (Compact Fluorescent Lights), leaving many people without a low energy option.
 Enter the dimmable LED!

-Yes, LED bulbs are more expensive to buy compared to incandescent, halogen and energy-saving CFLs.
+Yes, LED light bulbs are more expensive to buy compared to incandescent, halogen and energy-saving CFLs.
 New technologies produced in small numbers are always more expensive to start with – remember how much flat-screen TVs used to cost?

-But even with the current purchase price of LED bulbs, you’ll probably be making savings within the first year.
-And when you consider your LED bulbs could last 15 of more years, the savings will continue to mount up.
+But even with the current purchase price of LED light bulbs, you’ll probably be making savings within the first year.
+And when you consider your LED light bulbs could last 15 of more years, the savings will continue to mount up.

-In commercial or public premises where lots of lights are on for extended periods, a change to the cooler-running LED bulbs will reduce the need for air conditioning to keep the temperature down, with a subsequent reduction in electrical energy use.
+In commercial or public premises where lots of lights are on for extended periods, a change to the cooler-running LED light bulbs will reduce the need for air conditioning to keep the temperature down, with a subsequent reduction in electrical energy use.

-Prices have already reduced to the point where LED bulbs are now an affordable and viable alternative.
+Prices have already reduced to the point where LED light bulbs are now an affordable and viable alternative.